Hurricane Fiona lashes Puerto Rico, knocks out power to entire island

 "Current weather conditions are extremely dangerous and are hindering out capacity to evaluate the complete situation," it said, adding that it could take several days to fully restore power.

 Health centers were running on generators — and some of those had failed.
-Health Secretary Carlos Mellado said crews were working to repair generators as soon as possible at the Comprehensive Cancer Center.
+Health Secretary Carlos Mellado said crews rushed to repair generators at the Comprehensive Cancer Center, where several patients had to be evacuated.

 Fiona hit just two days before the anniversary of Hurricane Maria, a devastating Category 4 storm that struck on Sept.
 20, 2017, destroying the island's power grid and causing nearly 3,000 deaths.